Admiral Sir

 the manner well-remembered and already stated: and, in conclusion, sir Hugh

-Palliser was acquitted, and the sentence declared, that his behaviour, on the
+Palliser was acquitted, and the sentence declared, that his behaviour,

-exemplary, than which nothing could be more honourable.
+and exemplary, than which nothing could be more honourable.

-During these commotions,
+During these commotions, sir

-his seat in parliament, to accommodate a timid ministry who stood in awe of a
+seat in parliament, to accommodate a timid ministry who stood in awe of a

-powerful opposition, his majesty, on his honourable acquittal, was graciously
+powerful opposition, his majesty, on his honourable

-pleased soon afterwards to appoint him governor of Greenwich-hospital, on the death
+acquittal, was graciously pleased soon afterwards to appoint him governor of

-of sir Charles Hardy.
-He was again chosen representative in parliament for the
+Greenwich-hospital, on the death of sir Charles Hardy.
+He was again chosen

-borough of Huntingdon; but at the ensuing general election, his old connexions
+representative in parliament for the borough of Huntingdon; but at the ensuing

-in this life, contentment, peace, and purity of mind.
+life, contentment, peace, and purity of mind.

 He died admiral of the